De Tijd: History and profile

 Established as De Financieel-Economische Tijd (lit.
 'The Financial Economic Times') in 1968, in 2003 the paper was renamed as De Tijd.

-De Tijd is printed on salmon pink paper since May 2009, following the example of its colleagues Financial Times, Het Financieele Dagblad, FT Deutschland and many more.
+De Tijd has been printed on salmon pink paper since May 2009, following the example of its colleagues Financial Times, Het Financieele Dagblad, FT Deutschland and many more.

 De Tijd is owned by De Persgroep (50%) and Rossel (50%).
 The current editor-in-chief of De Tijd is Stephanie De Smedt.
 It is published in the Dutch language.

 De Tijd is a typical financial daily, covering economy and business, financial markets and national and international politics.
 The paper is the main information source for Belgian managers (CIM-survey 2009).
 It is published from Tuesday to Saturday with no Sunday or Monday edition.
 The weekend edition is enriched with two magazines: Netto, on personal finance, and Sabato on lifestyle.

 In March 2012 the paper began to be published in Berliner format.

 De Tijd was named as the Newspaper of the Year in the category of nationwide newspaper by the European Newspapers Congress in 2012.